How to prepare for a PIP appeal tribunal

 - The panel may be running late – use this time to go over your notes.

-- If you start to get emotional at your PIP appeal, remember you ask to take a break so you can compose yourself.
+- If you start to get emotional at your PIP appeal, you can ask for a break so you can compose yourself.

-- Be aware that you will be being monitored from the moment you arrive for your PIP tribunal.
+- Remember that you will be observed from the moment you arrive for your PIP tribunal.